-5.3.9 Test 7: Freeze-protection classification test
+5.3.10 Test 8: Freeze-protection classification test

-Step 1: At the end of Test 6, immediately provide sufficient power to switch on the appliance and run it continuously and monitor the temperature of the vaccine storage compartment at one-minute intervals.

-Step 2: Maintain continuous power until the appliance cools down and the internal temperatures stabilize.
+- Power: Simulated solar power as clause 5.3.1. - Step 1: At the end of Test 7, immediately provide sufficient power to switch on the appliance and run it continuously and monitor the temperature of the vaccine storage compartment at one-minute intervals. - Step 2: Maintain continuous power until the appliance cools down and the internal temperatures stabilize.